mattermost/mattermost-handbook/operations/messaging-and-math/developer-relations.md

 Every member of the internal Mattermost team participates in Developer Relations.
 This can be as a formal member of the Community Team or as a casual participant in community activities such as discussions on the community server, discussions at external events, or other interactions with non-internal community members.

-Some activities that fall under the purview of formal Developer Relations:
+Some activities that fall under formal Developer Relations:

 * Conference and Meetup Presentations
 * Podcasts